25 September, 2020

 C driver - It copies all the files and links the executables.

-D driver – It is responsible for running SQL scripts which updates the database.
+D driver – It is responsible for running SQL scripts that update the database.

 U driver – It is a united driver containing all copy and database actions.